Deautonomisation by singularity confinement and degree growth: Parameter evolution and the period map

 Let the space of initial conditions for the mapping $\varphi_n$ be as in Definition \ref{spaceofICsdefblowdowns}.
 Let the decomposition of $\div(\tilde{\omega}_n)$ on $X_n$ into effective and anti-effective parts be

 where $D^{+}$ and $D^{-}$ are effective divisors.
 Note that $- \div(\tilde{\omega}_n)$ being effective is equivalent to $D_n^{+} = 0$.

-The idea now is to show that if $-\div(\tilde{\omega}_n)$ is not effective then the space of initial conditions is not minimal.
-Indeed suppose $D_n^{+}\neq 0$ and lets its decomposition into irreducible components be
+The idea now is to show that if $-\div(\tilde{\omega}_n)$ is not effective then the space of initial conditions is not minimal and a nontrivial contraction is possible.
+Indeed suppose $D_n^{+}\neq 0$ and let its decomposition into irreducible components be

 where $m_i > 0$ and $C_i^{(n)}$ are irreducible curves on $X_n$.
 Denote the classes of these by $[C_i^{(n)}] \in \Pic(X_n)$.
-Then according to our assumptions the expressions for $[C_i^{(n)}]$ in terms of the geometric basis for $\Pic(X_n)$ corresponding to $\pi_n$ do not depend on $n$ and we have the following well-defined elements of $\Pic(\X)$:
+Then according to our assumptions, the expressions for $[C_i^{(n)}]$ in terms of the geometric basis for $\Pic(X_n)$ corresponding to $\pi_n$ do not depend on $n$ and we have the following well-defined elements of $\Pic(\X)$:

 We will show that there exists some $\mathcal{D}_{i}^{+}$ that corresponds to the class of an exceptional curve of the first kind and which is periodic under $\Phi$, and that its orbit gives a collection of classes of exceptional curves of the first kind which are mutually disjoint, so by Lemma \ref{minimisationlemma} the space of initial conditions is not minimal.